 At the age of 28 he partnered with a few friends to set up Korona Credit Sdn Bhd in Kuala Lumpur and became the Managing Director of this leasing and credit company.
 His first million was made during those heady days of the early eighties.
 At a turn of events, however, the economic recession that followed swept away all that he had fought for and plunged his fortune into the abyss of virtual bankruptcy.

 That day came after five years of struggle.
-In 1990 he secured the license to develop 50 acres of land in Semenyih district near Kuala Lumpur into a private’ garden-like, scenic memorial park.
+In 1990 he secured the license to develop 50 acres of land in the Semenyih district near Kuala Lumpur into a private’ garden-like, scenic memorial park.
 The rest is history.
-Today, Nirvana Memorial Park, Semenyih is a sprawling 515-acre necropolis and NV Multi Asia Sdn Bhd with 8 local and 3 overseas branches.
-The latest is a 209-acre burial land next to the existing Nirvana Memorial Park, Semenyih and Shah Alam Memorial Park in Shah Alam.
-The western ambience and the contemporary landscaping of this new necropolis will be a significant departure from the oriental appeal of Nirvana Memorial Park.
+Today, Nirvana Memorial Park, Semenyih is a sprawling 800-acre necropolis and Nirvana Group service has expanded tremendously nationwide within the years with more than 10 local branches and 3 overseas branches.